Safety & Health

 The Pesticide Management Program provides for the control of insect, rodent, and other pest infestations in work, residential, food establishment, agricultural, and landscape areas; facility inspections; medical monitoring and training programs for users; safe procurement, transportation, storage, use, and disposal of pesticides; recordkeeping; and application of environmentally safe control measures.

 The University uses engineering and administrative controls to eliminate or minimize employee exposure to unsafe levels of airborne contaminants.
 When such controls are not feasible, use of personal respiratory protective equipment may be required to provide the appropriate level of protection.
-The Respiratory Protection Program establishes a program for the use of respirators and includes information on respirator selection and voluntary use guidelines.
+The Respiratory Protection Program and Voluntary Respirator Use establishes a program for the use of respirators and includes information on respirator selection and voluntary use guidelines.

 Many workplaces are at risk for workplace violence and unfortunately, a University is not immune.
 The Workplace Violence Program is designed to ensure that a safe working environment.
 Campus offices and departments should be aware of their own particular security issues, and report any instances of threatening behavior to University Police.
 The University is committed to zero tolerance of acts or threats of violent and verbal or sexual harassment.